croobat/cold-turkey/docs/README.md

-# Welcome to your Expo app 👋
+# ColdTurkey

+ColdTurkey is a smoke-quitting app designed to support users through their journey of quitting smoking.
+The app provides tools for tracking progress, managing cravings, accessing community support, and celebrating milestones.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).